Literature: The Art of War

 , The Art of War

-(孫子兵法, Sūn Zǐ Bīng Fǎ) is a short Chinese text on warfare, written by Sun Tzu, believed to have been a general in the Wu army during the Spring and Autumn Period (722–481 BC).
-In it, Sun described how best to command troops, and how to go about attaining victory in any condition.
+(孫子兵法, Sūn Zǐ Bīng Fǎ) is a short 'Chinese' text on warfare, written by Sun Tzu, believed to have been a general of the nation of Wu during the Spring and Autumn Period (722–481 BCE).
+In it, Sun gives a basic overview of both strategy and tactics

-Much of the text is surprisingly general, and even seems like mere common sense at times.
-Sun maintains the importance of knowing one's enemy and oneself, striking at the enemy's weaknesses with overwhelming force, concealing one's own weaknesses, and the importance of deception.
+The text's surprisingly generality and generous overlaps with military-minded common sense go a long way to explain its popularity and universality.
+Sun maintains the importance of knowing one's enemies and oneself, striking at the enemy's weaknesses with overwhelming force, concealing one's own weaknesses, and the general importance of deception to military operations.
 Also covered are how to fight on different types of terrain, the use of fire, and the importance of spies.
 Perhaps surprisingly, the opening essay stresses the un

-desirability of going to war at all, and how wars should be brought to a conclusion as quickly as possible.The Art of War
+desirability of going to war at all, and how wars should be brought to a conclusion as quickly and brutally as possible.The Art of War

-is easily the most well-known military book ever written, and is still one of the most influential.
+is easily the best-known military book ever written, and is still one of the most influential.
 Numerous translations are available, most of which include at least a few commentaries and annotations.

 (In fact, without the annotations, introductions and footnotes, The Art of War

 is surprisingly short.)
 It is required reading in many militaries even today, and some Korean and Japanese corporations require their employees to read it and apply its lessons to the world of commerce.
-Napoleon is believed to have used a French copy as a guide to conquering Europe, and Douglas MacArthur
+Napoleon is said to have had a well-used copy in French, and the WWII US general Douglas MacArthur

-was also influenced by its teachings.
+is known to have taken its teachings to heart.
 It is also required reading in many executive business

 courses; make of that what you will.
 There's even a story in the Comic Book